Information for Prospective Students & Postdoctoral Scholars

 Admissions Process

-I often accept students through the Earth & Planetary Sciences Graduate Program, and sometimes through the Ecology Graduate Group.
+I often accept students through the Earth & Planetary Sciences Graduate Program, and sometimes through the Ecology Graduate Group or the joint UCD-SDSU Ecology PhD program.

 The EPS program provides excellent guidance on preparing your application and how the process works, including: